bluehands/Carbon-Aware-Computing/README.md

 ## Data

-The forecast data is gathered from [Energy Charts](https://www.energy-charts.info/) provided by [Frauenhofer ISE](https://www.ise.fraunhofer.de/).
+The forecast data for Europe (without UK) is gathered from [Energy Charts](https://www.energy-charts.info/) provided by [Frauenhofer ISE](https://www.ise.fraunhofer.de/).
 It is licensed as CC 0 <https://creativecommons.org/publicdomain/zero/1.0/>.
 You may use it for any purpose without any credits.

+The forecast data for United Kingdom is gathered from [UK National Grid ESO](https://carbonintensity.org.uk/).
+It is licensed as [CC BY 4.0 DEED](https://creativecommons.org/licenses/by/4.0/).
+See [terms of usage](https://github.com/carbon-intensity/terms/).

 ### Download